sgoettel/epistoMap_xml/README.md

 ## Merge multiple CMIF/XML files

-Want to visualize multiple CMIFs?
-Use `mergexml.py`.
+If you want to visualize multiple CMIFs (ergo XML files), you can use `mergexml.py`.
 This script combines all `<correspDesc>` elements from XML files in a single directory.

 How it works: